 If you do need to increase micronutrient levels, your best bet is to pick a general fertilizer that includes micronutrients.
 Many already do, and they should be listed on the label.
 This information may be in smaller print than the NPK amounts, but if a company has included micronutrients they will want you to know.

 Soil Tests - Knowledge Is Power

 Before you add any fertilizers or amendments to your soil, you really should take the time to test it yourself or have it professionally evaluated.
 This will help your plants by alerting you to problems you may not have known about, and it will help your wallet by ensuring that you spend money only on the products you need.
 As I mentioned earlier, most garden centers will sell test strips to check for nitrogen, phosphorus, potassium, and pH.
 If this is your first time taking a close look at your soil, or if there is one spot in your yard where everything seems to die for no reason you can identify, it's a good idea to send in soil samples to a lab.
 It only costs about $10 per sample for most tests, so it's not an expensive process.
 To begin with, you'll probably want to have a few samples from different areas of the yard tested, especially if you live in a recently built subdivision.
 If you are dealing with a problem spot, you just need a sample from that one area.
 Check out this Purdue extension bulletin for details on properly preparing a soil sample for analysis (some labs may provide their own instructions, so follow those if provided).
-Click here for a list of labs in different states.
+Click here for a list of labs in Indiana and nearby states.
 Allow a few weeks to get your results back, unless otherwise noted on the lab website.